Biruk-gebru/metta-learner-playground/README.md

 ## Usage
 - Visit the frontend in your browser (localhost or Vercel link)
-- Write and run MeTTa code in the playground
+- Write and run MeTTa or Python code in the playground
-- Use the reset button to clear the session
+- Use the reset button to clear the MeTTa session
 - Python/MeTTa integration examples are provided in the docs

+### Frontend env variable
+- Set `NEXT_PUBLIC_API_URL` to your backend URL for deployments (e.g., `https://metta-learner-playground-2.onrender.com`).
+- Note: NEXT_PUBLIC_ vars are baked at build time; redeploy the frontend after changes.

+### Backend CORS env
+- Set `FRONTEND_URL` on the backend (Render) to your exact frontend origin (e.g., `https://metta-learner-playground.vercel.app`).

 ## Contributing